eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

     **2** | _Meets expectations, good job!_
     **3** | _Exceeds expectations, you wonderful creature, you!_

- This will serve as a gauge of whether you met the project goals and can help you identify where to focus your efforts moving forward!
+While the overall rubric will serve as a helpful gauge of whether you met project goals, your __specific scores are more important__ since they can help you identify where to focus your efforts in the future!

 ---
 ### RESOURCES